 ▪ Many of the reported situations can happen on any collaboration platform and do not exempt users from exercising caution.

 ZOOM personal account users should exercise extra caution and change passwords frequently.
 The use of the same password to access multiple services should be avoided as much as possible.

 The protection of personal data is a very important value in today's legal system, as is clear from the GDPR and GÉANT 's Code of Conduct on data protection.
 These documents set the standard for user protection and privacy in the higher education and research sector.

-As a source of constantly updated information on this topic, we suggest that you consult the website: https://videoconf-colibri.fccn.pt/doc/secure.
-Through this page, all problems may be reported immediately to FCCN.
-Any question or request for support on the platform may also be made to email@example.com and security incidents should be reported to firstname.lastname@example.org.
+As a source of constantly updated information on this subject, we suggest consulting the website: https://videoconf-colibri.fccn.pt/doc/secure.
+All problems can be reported immediately to FCCN.
+Any questions or requests for support on the platform can also be sent to email@example.com and security incidents should be reported to firstname.lastname@example.org.

-FCCN has responded to all support requests related to these cases, addressing the topic in webinars and publishing best practices.
-It is also planned a webinar of Metared Portugal, exclusively dedicated to the topic.
-Whenever situations of intrusion occur, these should be reported to the competent authorities, to identify and punish those who abusively enter meetings to boycott them or to commit crimes of apology for violence or steal private and privileged information.
+FCCN has responded to all requests for support related to these cases, addressing the issue in webinars and publishing best practices.
+A Metared Portugal webinar exclusively dedicated to the topic is also planned.
+Whenever situations of intrusion occur, they should be reported to the competent authorities, in order to identify and punish those who abusively enter meetings to boycott them or to commit crimes of condoning violence or stealing private and privileged information.